 unpaid additional maternity or adoption leave or unpaid shared parental leave, or

-unauthorised unpaid absence
+unauthorised unpaid absence of more than 30 days

 but only for those members:

-to whom the underpin calculation applies, or
+protected by the underpin, or

-to whom the 85 year rule applies
+protected by the 85 year rule

 and who have not taken out an Additional Pension Contribution (APC) or a Shared Cost APC contract to cover the whole of the pension that would have accrued during the unpaid period.
 Compulsory employer contributions to a shared cost APC are limited to a maximum period of 36 months.

+In addition, employers will need to provide details to NILGOSC of breaks in members due to:

+unauthorised unpaid absence

+for those members:

+protected by the underpin, or

+protected by the 85 year rule, or

+who have not yet met the two year vesting period.

-Note that unauthorised unpaid absences will always constitute a break as there is no facility to pay an APC specifically to cover the whole of the pension that would have accrued during such a period of absence.
+Important; unauthorised unpaid absences will always constitute a break as there is no facility to pay an APC specifically to cover the whole of the pension that would have accrued during a period of absence of this type.

 Notification of service breaks is required in order that NILGOSC can determine:

-whether the final salary benefit protection for members subject to the underpin exceeds their post 31 March 2015 career average pension, and

-when the member meets the 85 year rule (as a break can potentially put back to a later date the date when the 85 year rule is achieved).
+whether the final salary benefit underpin for members with this protection exceeds their career average pension for the remedy period, when the member meets the 85 year rule (as a break can potentially put back to a later date the date when the 85 year rule is achieved), and

+When the member meets the two year vesting period.

+For data quality purposes NILGOSC may ask you to provide service break information for all active members.

 Employer Discretions policy

-As is the case with the existing Scheme, each employer will be required to formulate, publish, and keep under review a policy statement in relation to the exercise of a number of discretions under the LGPS (NI).
-The main LGPS (NI) 2014 regulations stipulate this requirement in four areas, namely:
+Each employer must prepare, publish, and keep under review a policy statement in relation to the exercise of a number of discretions under the LGPS (NI).
+The employer should send a copy of their policy statement to NILSGOC.
+If an employer amends the policy statement, they must send a copy to NILGOSC within one month of the date of the revision.

+In formulating and reviewing its policy, an employer is required by the regulations to have regard to the extent to which the exercise of their discretionary powers could lead to a serious loss of confidence in the public service.

+Discretions for leavers after 31 March 2015

+Employers must prepare, publish and review policy statements in four areas in respect of member who leave after 31 March 2015:

-Voluntary funding of additional pension by a Shared Cost Additional Pension Contributions (SCAPC) contract, either by regular ongoing contribution or one-off lump sum);
+Whether to contribute to the cost of purchasing additional pension by a Shared Cost Additional Pension Contributions (SCAPC) contract, either by regular ongoing contribution or one-off lump sum);

-Flexible retirement;
+Whether all or some benefits can be paid if an employee reduces their hours or grade (flexible retirement);

-Waiving all or part of any actuarial reduction; and
+Whether to waive all or part of any actuarial reduction where a member takes benefits before their Normal Pension Age; and

-Award of additional pension (at a whole cost to the employer).
+Whether to award additional pension (at a whole cost to the employer).